 GPS receivers are exceptionally precise thanks to their parallel multi-channel construction.
 When our receivers are initially switched on, they quickly latch onto satellites.
 They retain a tracking lock in deep forest cover or metropolitan areas with towering structures.

-Most Seeworld GPS trackers are typically accurate to within 10 meters.
-But you should know that the accuracy of GPS receivers can be influenced by atmospheric variables and other causes of inaccuracy.
+Most SEEWORLD GPS trackers are typically accurate to within 10 meters.
+However, you should know that the accuracy of GPS receivers can be influenced by atmospheric variables and other causes of inaccuracy.

 A differential GPS (DGPS), which corrects GPS distances to within an average of 1 to 3 meters, can also improve accuracy.
 The most prevalent DGPS correction service is provided by the US Coast Guard, which consists of a network of towers that receive GPS signals and deliver a corrected signal through beacon transmitters.